jmchor/papertrail/content/posts/why-vegans-dont/index.md

     <sup>Source @teepublic</sup>
 </div>

 And that is just obviously the case.
 Eating animals is not very nice to the animals, and as it turns out, to the one *doing the eating as well* (unless you are a carnivorous animal, which humans just aren't).
 I think it is pretty established that vegans do not eat animals or animal products - but herein also lies a bit of the **problem**.
-Most people in western society connect the term *veganism* **exclusively** with a specific diet, and vegans are people following a diet that is viewed (mostly by non-vegans, carnists and the "regular" people) as **restrictive** and "not fun".
+Most people in western society connect the term *veganism* **exclusively** to a specific diet, and vegans are people following a diet that is viewed (mostly by non-vegans, carnists and the "regular" people) as **restrictive** and "not fun".
 But that's it then - vegans are those people that don't eat animals and who get in your face when you do.
 No more, no less.
 And I'm starting to really get *sick* of that.

 ### From food preference to sociopolitical position